 My name is Petar Kormushev.
-I am a Team Leader (equivalent to Assistant Professor) at the Advanced Robotics department of the Italian Institute of Technology (IIT), Genoa.
+I am a Research Team Leader (equivalent to Assistant Professor) at the Advanced Robotics department of the Italian Institute of Technology (IIT), Genoa.
 I am also a Visiting Senior Research Fellow at King’s College London, UK.

-I do research in robotics and machine learning under the supervision of Prof. Darwin Caldwell.

-My research is focused on reinforcement learning algorithms and their application to robot learning.
-You can visit the Research section for more information about my current and past research, as well as the Publications section to see my published papers.
-You can watch videos from my research experiments with robots in the Videos section.
+I do research in robotics and machine learning.
+My research focus is on reinforcement learning algorithms and their application to autonomous robots.
+You can see details about my Research and Publications, as well as watch Videos from my research experiments with robots.

 At IIT, I am a team leader at the Learning and Interaction group of the Advanced Robotics department.
 We develop machine learning algorithms and apply them to robots like the compliant humanoid robot COMAN, the iCub humanoid robot, the Barrett WAM arm manipulator robot, and the Fujitsu HOAP-2 small humanoid robot.
 This is my page at IIT.

 In 2009 I obtained my PhD degree from Tokyo Institute of Technology, where I was doing research in computational intelligence under the supervision of Prof. Kaoru Hirota.
 My PhD thesis was dedicated to methods for speeding up the reinforcement learning process.
 I was also supervised by Visiting Prof. Kohei Nomoto from Mitsubishi Electric Corp. and Visiting Prof. Shigeaki Sakurai from Toshiba Corp.